Post-Merger Marketing Automation and Web Consolidation

 Sales did not trust the leads.
 Compliance exposure was real across EU and APAC.
 Campaign launches took weeks.
 Every region had its own workaround.

-Getting eight regional teams to adopt a single global model was the hardest part of this project.
+Getting seven regional teams to adopt a single global model was the hardest part of this project.
 Every region had a legitimate reason their market was different.
-The approach was not to dismiss those differences but to build a system flexible enough to handle regional compliance requirements within a shared architecture — and then prove it worked in NA before asking anyone else to adopt it.
+The approach was not to dismiss those differences but to build a system flexible enough to handle regional compliance requirements within a shared architecture.
+Then prove it worked in NA before asking anyone else to adopt it.

-The rollout followed a deliberate wave structure.
-NA went first as the pilot — not because it was easiest, but because it was the most controlled environment to validate the architecture before asking other regions to adopt it.
+The rollout followed a deliberate wave structure covering all seven regions.
+NA went first as the pilot.
+Not because it was easiest, but because it was the most controlled environment to validate the architecture before asking other regions to adopt it.

-Each subsequent wave — EMEA, LATAM, APAC, Japan, China — had a documented go-live checklist, cross-time-zone handoff protocols, and entry criteria that had to be met before launch.
+EMEA, LATAM, APAC, Japan and China followed in sequenced waves.
+Each had a documented go-live checklist, cross-time-zone handoff protocols and entry criteria that had to be met before launch.
 Regional teams were involved in UAT for their wave, which built ownership and surfaced locale-specific issues early.

 | Metric | Result |